Annual Review of Biophysics

-The Annual Review of Biophysics is a peer-reviewed scientific journal published annually by Annual Reviews.
+The Annual Review of Biophysics is a peer-reviewed scientific journal published annually by Annual Reviews (AR).
 It covers all aspects of biophysics with solicited review articles.
 As of 2023, Annual Review of Biophysics is being published as open access, under the Subscribe to Open model.
 As of 2024, the editor became Jané Kondev.
-As of 2025, according to the Journal Citation Reports, the journal has a 2024 impact factor of 13.7 ranking it second out of 79 journals in the category "Biophysics".
+As of 2026, according to the Journal Citation Reports, the journal has a 2025 impact factor of 12.9 ranking it first out of 81 journals in the category "Biophysics".

 History

-The Annual Review of Biophysics and Bioengineering was first published in 1972 by Annual Reviews in collaboration with the Biophysical Society.
+The Annual Review of Biophysics and Bioengineering was first published in 1972 in a collaboration between the Biophysical Society and Annual Reviews (AR), a nonprofit organization whose stated mission is to synthesize knowledge "for the progress of science and the benefit of society."
 Its inaugural editor was Manuel F. Morales.
 In 1985, the name of the journal was changed to Annual Review of Biophysics and Biophysical Chemistry, followed by another name change in 1992 to Annual Review of Biophysics and Biomolecular Structure.
 In 2008 the journal obtained its current title.